Brain Fog, Fast Heart Rate, and Fatigue. Is Pyridostigmine Right for You?

 Pyridostigmine and Its Treatment History

 Pyridostigmine is a medication known for its effectiveness in treating symptoms of myasthenia gravis, a neuromuscular disorder that causes muscles to get weaker as they are used more.
-Pyridostigmine works as a cholinesterase inhibitor, which means it blocks the enzyme that breaks down acetylcholine, a neurotransmitter that transmits signals between 2 nerve cells and between nerve cells muscles.
+Pyridostigmine works as a cholinesterase inhibitor, which means it blocks the enzyme that breaks down acetylcholine, a neurotransmitter that transmits signals between two nerve cells and between nerve cells and muscles.
 By preventing the breakdown of acetylcholine, more acetylcholine is able to accumulate in the synapse (junction) between the nerve and muscle, increasing muscle contraction and improving muscle strength.
-Pyridostigmine also has the ability to modulate the immune system and has even been shown to increase CD4 cell levels in HIV patients whose levels weren’t normalized on standard HIV drugs.
-Part of pyridostigmine’s immune modulatory function may be due to impact on the vagus nerve - a long nerve that travels through most of the body and sends signals to pockets of immune cells throughout organs, to the GI tract, and much more.

 In addition to myasthenia gravis, pyridostigmine has been used off-label to manage symptoms of other conditions such as Postural Orthostatic Tachycardia Syndrome (POTS), where it helps alleviate rapid heart rate and stabilize blood pressure upon standing.
 It has also been explored as a treatment option for certain symptoms of Long COVID and Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), particularly those related to autonomic dysfunction, exertional tolerance, and muscle fatigue.
 As with any medication, the use of pyridostigmine should be under the guidance of a healthcare professional, with consideration given to its potential benefits and side effects.